wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft     draft-wkumari-dnsop-extended-error          July 2017

-   receive EDE codes that it does not understand.
+   The R (Retry) flag provides a hint (or suggestion) as to what the receiver may want to do with this annotated error.
+The mechanism is specifically designed to be extensible, and so implementations may receive EDE codes that it does not understand.
 The R flag allows implementations to make a decision as to what to do if it receives a response with an unknown code - retry or drop the query.
 Note that